Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

 ---
 name: new-component
 routeTemplate: ./data/component-templates/article.yml
-title: Walkthrough: Creating a new component
+title: Creating a new component
 ---
 # Walkthrough: Creating a New Component